Never heard of any of this? Here’s a brief introduction:

 The Heritage Centre on Smithdown Lane has a section of the tunnels renovated and open for paid visits.

-Other sections aren’t accessible by the public at present.
+Certain chambers and other sections aren’t accessible by the public at present.